 Standardized, flexible, extensible and incremental Data Model.
 Adding new Devices, ModuleClasses or DataPoints is an easy process, compared with <mgmtObj> resources.

+Automated support for the generation of XML/XSD templates for DM ModuleClasses.

+Possible historization of the updates on DM resources, through the <flexContainerInstance> mechanism.

 Standardized ontological model: the SDT Information Model is aligned with the oneM2M Base Ontology (see clause 8 in TS-0023 [1]).

 Ease of use.
 For oneM2M application developers, handling <flexContainers> that map ModuleClasses or Actions is quite simple and natural.
 For example, triggering a [reboot] SDT Action is very similar to calling a method, with a rebootType parameter, and more satisfying / less ambiguous than the [reboot] <mgmtObj> with its 2 writable attributes reboot and factoryReset.